Welcome to the Year 4 page

 Hit the Button (Tablet Friendly)

 Homework is sent home on a Friday and is expected to be completed and handed in by the following Wednesday.
-You will always have your spellings to learn (booklet has been sent home and can be found below) and another piece of work - either Maths, English, Science or Topic.
+You will always have your spellings to learn (A new spelling rule is taught on a Monday and the spellings become available on spelling shed to practise for two weeks, the year 3/4 spelling list will also always be available to practise) and another piece of work - either Maths, English, Science or Topic.

 What's on this month?